pedronauck/micro-router/readme.md

 #### path

 A simple url pattern that you can define your path.
-In this path you can set your parameters using a `:` notation.
-The `req` parameter from `handler` will return this parameters as an object.
+In this path, you can set your parameters using a `:` notation.
+The `req` parameter from `handler` will return these parameters as an object.

 For more information about how you can define your path, see [url-pattern](https://github.com/snd/url-pattern) that's the package that we're using to match paths.